 "Not today," he murmured.
 "I am quite happy to wait until school is finished, and I think you should wait as well, until you are ready."

-"I'm not a virgin, if that's what you mean," Bellatrix said sharply, instantly defensive.
+"I am not inexperienced," Bellatrix said sharply, instantly defensive.

-"There are a few people I want you to meet before you leave; I believe they will be here shortly."
+"There are a few people I want you to meet before you leave; I believe they will be here shortly," he said, his voice slightly cool.

 "Your friends?"
 Bellatrix asked as the Dark Lord led her towards the door.